neilsambhu/carla-race/timeline/README.md

 12/14/2023 7:12 PM: model is training.
 TODO: (1) spawn at 0 through 335 of Town 04; (2) modify reward function; (3) remove cap from episode length in units time.
 12/14/2023 7:30 PM: model converges on turning in a left circle.
 12/14/2023 7:50 PM: sync does not work on script 14.
 Changes in script 15 are (1) change town to Town04 and (2) set timeout to 60 seconds.
+12/14/2023 8:30 PM: code in script 14 is geting stuck and not able to proceed with tick.